 The Functional Medicine Coaching Academy is the only health coach certification program that has completely incorporated Functional Medicine and Functional Nutrition into the curriculum.
 The letters you’ll add after your name as a graduate—FMCHC—will let the world know you’re a Functional Medicine Certified Health Coach.

-As an Approved Transition Program with the The International Consortium for Health & Wellness Coaching (ICHWC), graduates may choose to pursue board certification through ICHWC’s Health & Wellness Coach (HWC) Certifying Exam.
+As an Approved Health and Wellness Coach Training & Education Program with the The International Consortium for Health & Wellness Coaching (ICHWC), graduates may choose to pursue board certification through ICHWC’s Health & Wellness Coach (HWC) Certifying Exam.
 The new credential, “National Board Certified Health & Wellness Coach,” or NBC-HWC, is quickly become the indicator for coaches with the highest level of training available.
 Naturally, many of our graduates are choosing to sit for their NBC-HWC to take their certification to the next level.

 Earn Continuing Education Credits

 Our Health Coach Certification Program has received approval for Continuing Education with a variety of professional organizations.
 Below, you will find some of our current Continuing Education approvals.
 Download our Info Packet for more details.